afreensafdar/afreensafdar/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I’m currently working as Full Stack Software Developer.\
+🎓 &nbsp;I’m currently working as Full Stack Software Developer Apprentice.\
 🌱 &nbsp; I’m currently learning Data Structures and Algorithms.\
-✍️ &nbsp;In my free time, I watch Netflix , and enjoy gardening.\
+✍️ &nbsp;In my free time, I watch Netflix and enjoy gardening.\

 ### 🛠 &nbsp;Tech Stack